dr-dolce14/ng-fundamentals-new/README.md

 -[hidden] vs *ngIf...the latter should be used if elements stay hidden, rather than hiding and unhiding constantly

-- [class.green]="event?.time === '8:00 am'" : this is a CLASS BINDING, which means if the right side of the equals sign evaluates to true, use the class green on this element.
+-[class.green]="event?.time === '8:00 am'" : this is a CLASS BINDING, which means if the right side of the equals sign evaluates to true, use the class green on this element.

 - index.html is where you will find where the app is hosted: <base href="/"> ... we could change it to something like <base href="/home">